FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 of an `<enum>`.
 An `<enum>` specification must contain at least one `<validValue>`.

-The name and value of a validValue element must be unique within an enumeration.
+The name and value of a `<validValue>` element must be unique within an enumeration.

 An `<enum>` element must have an encodingType attribute to specify the type of its values.
 Two formats of encodingType are acceptable:

--   In-line style: the value of encodingType is its primitive data type.
+-   In-line style: the value of encodingType is its primitive datatype.

 -   Reference style: the value of encodingType is the name of a `<type>` element that specifies the wire format.